HEbensperger/raspiforce/README.md

 # About raspiforce
 The Raspberry Pi is a low cost, credit-card sized computer widely used in many educational projects.
-This project uses a Raspberry Pi to implement a temperature sensor and integrate with Salesforce Service Cloud to demonstrate Internet of Things (IoT) capabilities.
+This project implements a demo kit that uses a Raspberry Pi to implement a temperature sensor and integrate with Salesforce Service Cloud to demonstrate Internet of Things (IoT) capabilities.

 The project has hardware and software components involved:
 * Raspberry Pi, breadboard and a set of sensors